Tekno the Robotic Puppy: Development

 Developed by Bob Del Principe, Brian Dubinksy, and designer Gary Leynes, Tekno launched in the fall of 2000 retailing for $39.99.
 Marketing efforts included a national television commercial campaign, traditional public relations, live talk show appearances, and the creation of the Institute of Robotic Technology to promote the world of robotics.

 Entering a crowded toy pet market which included Rocket the Wonder Dog from Fisher-Price, and Poo-Chi, from Tiger Electronics and Sega, Tekno was named the best puppy for its value by Jim Silver of the popular magazine Toy Wishes.

 Later robot items

 Additional pets and robots were launched.
 Other than Tekno the Newborn Puppy, the smaller version of Tekno.
-Here are the following robots ToyQuest/Genesis Toys launched:
+Here are the following robots ToyQuest launched:

 Tekno the Newborn Puppy

 The spin-off of Tekno the robotic puppy.
-Similar to the 2013 version, it comes with a ball instead of a card trick.
+It comes with a ball instead of a card trick.

 Kitty the Tekno Kitten

 2001

 Originally sold exclusively to Toys “R” Us, Kitty the Tekno Kitten launched in 2001 and was advertised as the perfect companion to Tekno the Robotic Puppy.
 In addition to the smart technology included in the robotic puppy, Kitty included color-changing eyes to show different emotions.
 Kitty also came in several different colors and breeds making each one unique.